 Gather the ingredients.

 In a large bowl, combine the eggs, soup mix, water, and ketchup.
 Mix to combine well.

 Add the breadcrumbs and ground beef.
 Mix well.

-Shape the meat mixture into a loaf and place in a shallow, foil-lined baking dish, loaf pan, or meatloaf pan.
+Shape the meat mixture into an oblong loaf and place in a shallow, foil-lined baking dish, loaf pan, or meatloaf pan.

 Bake in the preheated oven for about 1 hour and 15 minutes, or until crisp on the outside and cooked through.
 Top with more ketchup, if desired.

 What is the Secret to a Moist Meatloaf?